Discover how to help teenagers in Armenia gain valuable employment skills–and have fun at the same time. Here’s how.

 - Help our savvy communicators become truly smart with their phones, developing the media and digital skills that are essential for so many jobs today.
 Oh sure, every teen can point their camera phone at their friend — but how many think to turn it sideways?
 Who notices the overflowing bin in the background, the traffic noise, or the light pouring in from the window?
 Who thinks about framing and zooming and angles?!
 Our in-app hints and tips can build new awareness and new skills.
 Here most teen videos are shared by Facebook.
 But many teens don’t know how to share the video with a non- Facebook user.
 Or how to upload it to YouTube.
 Oldies may scoff, but these skills are useful if you want to work in marketing or communications–in Armenia or anywhere else in the world.

 - Asking students to register online and upload a video performance allows us to share important information about privacy and personal security.
 Our judges can’t know a student’s name and where he or she comes from because that wouldn’t be fair.
 But there are other reasons not to show or tell that information on a video, ever.
 Working with us is a good way for our students to learn best practices.

 Our kids are not sick.
 They are not sad puppies, or victims of any sort.
-That may mean they aren’t top of your list this Christmas, and we respect that choice.
+That may mean they aren’t top of your list for giving, and we respect that choice.
 But if you’d like to know more about how you can be part of the growth and development of Armenia’s brightest and best, please click here.
-Thank you for caring and Happy New Year.
+Thank you for caring.